paragkatkar/katacoda-scenarios-1/using-mabl-cli/step01.md

-In this step you're going to install the `mabl` command line tool (mbl cli) in to the Katacoda interactive learning environment.
+In this step you're going to install the `mabl` command line interface tool (mabl cli) in to the Katacoda interactive learning environment.

 **Step 1:** Install the tool using `npm`.